 - Capo (guitar mode only): a dropdown from 0 to 12.
 Setting a capo transposes chord shapes without changing the sounding pitch.

-- Instrument toggle: switches between Guitar and Piano mode, changing voicing displays, diagram types, and the default MIDI instrument for export.
+- Instrument toggle: switches between Guitar and Piano mode, changing voicing displays, diagram types, and the default instrument for MIDI export.

 - View toggle: switches between Timeline and Sheet view.
 Stopping playback is automatic when switching from Timeline to Sheet.